Find rest for your soul

 Walk St Wite’s Way

-Inspired by the life of St Wite, Dorset’s patron saint this pilgrimage retraces her footsteps to sacred places long associated with healing and renewal .
-The journey offers space for personal reflection immersed in the breathtaking West Dorset country side.
-It is open to all .
+Inspired by the life of St Wite, Dorset’s patron saint this pilgrimage retraces her footsteps to sacred places long associated with healing and renewal.

 The main route is a 7-mile, one-day walk to the highest point on the south coast, Golden Cap.
 Along the route, guided pauses create space for prayer, meditation, and meaningful encounter.